Raise All Voices: Music as a Powerful Tool for Reform in the Justice System

 “It was greater than anything I could have ever imagined,” Kenyatta says.
 “Music is a particular blessing—a gift in the literal sense.”

-For more than a decade, Carnegie Hall’s innovative programs in the justice system, including Musical Connections, have invited people to tap into the power of music and their own potential in ways that not only develop their artistry, but also improve their lives, their communities, and our shared understanding of the human experience.
+Carnegie Hall’s innovative programs in the justice system, including Musical Connections, have invited people to tap into the power of music and their own potential in ways that not only develop their artistry, but also improve their lives, their communities, and our shared understanding of the human experience.
 These programs are built on the belief that everyone—no matter their level of formal training or the circumstances in which they find themselves—has the capacity to explore and express their own creativity.

-Now in its 11th season, the workshop at Sing Sing brings men together to write and perform original music alongside visiting musicians, forming a dedicated artistic community that produces several concerts throughout the year for the facility’s general population.
+The workshop at Sing Sing brings men together to write and perform original music alongside visiting musicians, forming a dedicated artistic community that produces several concerts throughout the year for the facility’s general population.
 The depth of the artistry and the rigor of the instruction is high, with music created through the program now featured in programs presented on the legendary stages of Carnegie Hall.
 After returning home to New York City, men also meet regularly at the Hall to support each other, make music, and inform the program as an advisory committee.

 Sarah Johnson, director of the Weill Music Institute, describes this work as crucial in supporting the Hall’s mission to make the arts accessible to as broad an audience as possible.
 It also provides a unique opportunity to challenge assumptions and build bridges of understanding.